shanky1506/Journal/README.md

 # Journal

 > Public and Private Journals
+- Add user Specific Journals
+- Add Public journals
+- view them in according to the user
+- edit the journal

 ## Usage